facebookresearch/suncet/README.md

 For reproducibilty, we have pre-specified the labeled training images as `.txt` files in the [imagenet_subsets/](imagenet_subsets/) and [cifar10_subsets/](cifar10_subsets/) directories.
 Based on your specifications in your experiment's config file, our implementation will automatically use the images specified in one of these `.txt` files as the set of labeled images.
 On ImageNet, if you happen to request a split of the data that is not contained in [imagenet_subsets/](imagenet_subsets/) (for example, if  you set `unlabeled_frac !=0.9 and unlabeled_frac != 0.99`, i.e., not 10% labeled or 1% labeled settings), then the code will independently flip a coin at the start of training for each training image with probability `1-unlabeled_frac` to determine whether or not to keep the image's label.

+#### Custom case
+In order for you to use the method with custom data, you will need to create a similar `.txt` file as you can see in the [clustervec_subsets/](clustervec_subsets/) directory.
+These files are composed of file names expressed as in the example `class_imagename.extension` you can see the file [90percent.txt](clustervec_subsets/90percent.txt) as a real use case example.

 ### Single-GPU training
 PAWS is very simple to implement and experiment with.
 Our implementation starts from the [main.py](main.py), which parses the experiment config file and runs the desired script (e.g., paws pre-training or fine-tuning) locally on a single GPU.